-In addition to China Customs, other border institutions have also established corresponding appeal or review procedures.
+In addition to the customs and its entry-exit inspection and quarantine authorities, other border agencies have also established corresponding appeal or review procedures.
 For example:

 It's stipulated in Article 51 of Regulations on the Foreign Exchange System of the People's Republic of China, "The party concerned refusing to accept a specific administrative act made by the foreign exchange authority may apply for administrative review according to law can bring an administrative lawsuit to the People's court in case of refusing to accept the administrative review decision."
 (Link 4.13)